ME

 NU

-Lots of wedding photographers come as a team or have a second photographer built into the price of their wedding packages.
+Lots of wedding photographers have a second photographer built into the price of their wedding packages.
 If that’s the case, awesome!
-You already have one and don’t need to worry about.
-But if a second photographer is an add-on option, you might want to keep reading.
+You already have one and don’t need to worry about it.
+But if it’s an add-on option, here’s how to decide if you need a second photographer on your wedding day.

-– if having two photographers there will give you extra peace of mind
+will having two photographers give you extra peace of mind?

 Add a comment...